tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

       `ResponsePrepareProposal.tx`.
-    * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as a result of executing the block.
+    * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as a result of fully executing the block.
       * The values for `ResponsePrepareProposal.validator_updates`, or
         `ResponsePrepareProposal.consensus_param_updates` may be empty.
 In this case, Tendermint will keep the current values.